-While it is difficult to accurately measure the impact of inflation due to the imprecise nature of the estimates required, we have experienced significant levels of inflation during the years ended February 28, 2023 and February 28, 2022, resulting in part from various supply chain disruptions, the global chip shortage, increased shipping and transportation costs, increased product costs, increased labor costs in the supply chain, and other disruptions caused by the COVID-19 pandemic and the uncertain economic environment.
-The Company has been actively working to mitigate these factors through a combination of sales price adjustments, cost controls, more efficient logistics practices, and other sourcing strategies, as such issues are expected to continue into Fiscal 2024.
+While it is difficult to accurately measure the impact of inflation due to the imprecise nature of the estimates required, we have experienced significant levels of inflation during the years ended February 29, 2024, February 28, 2023, and February 28, 2022, resulting in part from various supply chain disruptions, the global chip shortage, increased shipping and transportation costs, increased product costs, increased labor costs in the supply chain, and other disruptions caused by the COVID-19 pandemic and the uncertain economic environment.
+The Company has been actively working to mitigate these factors through a combination of sales price adjustments, cost controls, more efficient logistics practices, and other sourcing strategies, as such issues are expected to continue into Fiscal 2025.
 Inflation may also affect the borrowing needs of consumers and of the Company's customers, thereby impacting the growth rate of the Company's assets, and may affect the general level of interest rates, which can have a direct bearing on the Company.
 Severe increases in inflation could affect the global and U.S. economies and could have an adverse impact on our business, financial condition, and results of operations.
-Inflation did not have a material impact on our operations for the year ended February 28, 2021.
 Discussion of the impact of foreign currency fluctuations is included in Item 7A.

 In accordance with the guidelines in ASC 830, Venezuela is designated as a hyper-inflationary economy.
 A hyper-inflationary economy designation occurs when a country has experienced cumulative inflation of approximately 100 percent or more over a 3-year period.
 The hyper-inflationary designation requires our local subsidiary in Venezuela to record all transactions as if they were denominated in U.S. dollars.
-Net currency exchange gains (losses) were not material for the years ended February 28, 2023, February 28, 2022, and February 28, 2021.
-All currency exchange gains and losses are included in Other (Expense) Income on the Consolidated Statements of Operations and Comprehensive (Loss) Income.

-The Company has certain U. S. dollar denominated assets and liabilities in its Venezuelan subsidiary, including our U.S. dollar denominated intercompany debt, which has been subject to currency fluctuations associated with the devaluation of the Sovereign Bolivar.
-The Company also has certain long-lived assets in Venezuela, which are held for investment purposes.
-These long-lived assets had no value as of February 28, 2023.
+Net currency exchange gains (losses) were not material for the years ended February 29, 2024, February 28, 2023, and February 28, 2022.
+All currency exchange gains and losses are included in Other (Expense) Income on the Consolidated Statements of Operations and Comprehensive Loss.
+The Company also has certain U. S. dollar denominated assets and liabilities in its Venezuelan subsidiary, including our U.S. dollar denominated intercompany debt, which has been subject to currency fluctuations associated with the devaluation of the Sovereign Bolivar, as well as certain long-lived assets, which are held for investment purposes.
+The long-lived assets had no value as of February 29, 2024.